NaghamMohamedMohamed/MultiAz-OpenStack-Cloud/README.md

 source /openrc.sh  ( Contains Credentials of Openstack )

 ```
 ### B. OpenStack requires a clouds.yaml file where credentials for the admin user are set.
-To generate this file ( will be generated in /etc/kolla/clouds.yaml ) :
+To this file will be generated in /etc/kolla/clouds.yaml by running this command :

 ```
 kolla-ansible post-deploy